Non Alcoholic Fatty Liver Disease In Children

 Epidemiology and pathophysiology

 Pediatric NAFLD prevalence is estimated to be between 3% and 10%.
-This large interval of prevalence is influenced by the diagnostic method used to detect fatty liver: liver histology is the gold standard for diagnosing NAFLD, but slightly elevated liver enzyme values (aspartate amino¬transferase [AST], and alanine aminotransferase [ALT]) in the absence of excessive alcohol consumption and other causes of steatosis, together with the evidence of bright liver at abdominal ultrasound, are commonly used as a noninvasive test to screen for pediatric NAFLD.
+This large interval of prevalence is influenced by the diagnostic method used to detect fatty liver: liver histology is the gold standard for diagnosing NAFLD, but slightly elevated liver enzyme values (aspartate amino¬transferase , and alanine aminotransferase ) in the absence of excessive alcohol consumption and other causes of steatosis, together with the evidence of bright liver at abdominal ultrasound, are commonly used as a noninvasive test to screen for pediatric NAFLD.

 NAFLD in children is associated with common features of the MS, especially insulin resistance, central obesity and type 2 diabetes mellitus.
 The prevalence of NAFLD increases in hyperglycemic patients, and insulin resistance is more severe in individuals with NASH than in those with simple steatosis.
 NAFLD, and particularly NASH, is actually considered as the hepatic component of the MS.